admb-project/admb/scripts/installers/packagemaker/README.txt

         Estimating row 1 out of 2 for hessian Estimating row 2 out of 2 for hessian

-6. Consult the ADMB manual for description of the simple output files.
+6. Consult the ADMB manuals for description of the simple output files.

 Help
 ====